PSAT/SAT/ACT

 PSAT & SAT Testing at LWHS | Now Digital for both PSAT & SAT

-On Wednesday, October 23rd, LWHS hosted the PSAT and SAT College Board exams.
-This day is called 'Super Wednesday' and all high schools in LWSD participated.
+On Friday, October 24th, LWHS will host the PSAT and SAT College Board exams.
+This day is called 'Fantastic Friday' and all high schools in LWSD participate.
+Below is information on what to expect, sign up and deadline information.

-For more information about the PSAT, you can visit the College Board website at: https://collegereadiness.collegeboard.org/psat-nmsqt-psat-10.
+For more information about the PSAT & How to Practice, you can visit the College Board website at: https://satsuite.collegeboard.org/psat-nmsqt.

 For more information about the SAT, you can visit the College board website at: https://satsuite.collegeboard.org/sat.